Mortgage Banking Update - March 30, 2023

 - CFPB Issues Request for Information About Data Brokers and Other Businesses That Collect and Sell Consumer Data

-- 2022 HDMA Modified Loan Application Data Published
+- 2022 HMDA Modified Loan Application Data Published

 - CFPB Makes Updates and Corrections to CFPB and Other Federal Agency Contact Information in ECOA and FCRA Notices